D4riu5/vue-boolzapp/README.md

     2. Voice recording is not specific, i.e. if chat is switched with another contact's the recording still goes on and every chat shows the stop button, as if it was started in every chat.
 - Added Theme selection through Button on top of the screen (sun/moon).
 Set Dark-theme as default. (no issues)
 - Chat bubble next to the moon icon focuses the Search input on click. (no issues)
+- Added images sharing: moved the attachment icon next to the emoji icon, when press can import image from pc, and it will be sent as a message in chat. (no issues)

 Planned BONUSES: